TysSweeney/stockproduct/README.md

 # Stock Product Comparator
-Comparator tracking stock price and keystone product prices for select companies
+Comparator tracking stock price and keystone product prices for select companies.

 # How it works
 The stock product comparator automatically pulls stock price data for Proctor & Gamble, The Vita Coco Company, and Kimberly-Clark and tracks changes against keystone products for each company, namely Tide Pods, Coconut Water, and Kleenex.